 What do I mean by passive eating?
 Passive eating is when take what’s put in front of us and put it into our bodies without asking questions.

-It had to be non-perishable and ready-to-eat.
+It had to be non-perishable and ready to eat.
 While all of this was great for the war effort, it wasn’t so great when that approach was transferred to the home front.

 Many experts believe it can be traced back to our modern diet, riddled with salt, sugar, saturated fats, and preservatives and stripped of so much of its natural fiber and nutrients, served up in ridiculous portion sizes that are totally out of balance.

 How to Take a More Active Approach to Your Diet

 But just like it doesn’t take hours a day in the gym to get in shape, it shouldn’t take hours in the kitchen to prepare a healthy, balanced, unprocessed, whole-food-based meal.

 With a little guidance, a little time, a healthy dose of commitment, and some tolerance for failure early on, even if you’ve thought of yourself as a “terrible cook,” you can learn to make healthy, delicious, homemade meals that don’t take all day in the kitchen or empty your wallet.

-Just like Beachbody’s realistic and achievable approach to physical fitness has helped millions of people change their perspective on exercise, unlock their potential and move from a passive to an active lifestyle, our cooking show is designed to give you those same results in the kitchen.
+Just like BODi’s realistic and achievable approach to physical fitness has helped millions of people change their perspective on exercise, unlock their potential and move from a passive to an active lifestyle, our cooking show is designed to give you those same results in the kitchen.

 It’s a moment to focus on you, on nourishing your body and your soul, to connect with and be grateful for the gifts that nature has provided.

-Be in the moment and let the outcome take care of itself, and you’ll find yourself not only preparing healthy, delicious, successful dishes, but also looking forward to the next one.
+Be in the moment and let the outcome take care of itself, and you’ll find yourself not only preparing healthy, delicious, successful dishes but also looking forward to the next one.